 Also, while you will notice that there is a space for the number of students enrolled in kindergarten, it is important to recognize that kindergarten is not mandatory in California.
-Therefore, if you have a child who is younger than compulsory school age (is not age 6 by November 1, 2012) and whom you may consider being at a kindergarten level, you do not need to enroll him in your school or to count him on your school’s affidavit.
+Therefore, if you have a child who is younger than compulsory school age (is not age 6 by October 1, 2013) and whom you may consider being at a kindergarten or first grade level, you do not need to enroll him in your school or count him on your school’s affidavit.

 How To File An Affidavit

 Rather than duplicating efforts we are referring you to HSLDA's excellent step-by-step instructions on filing the private school affidavit.
-For detailed instructions for filing the affidavit, go to the HSLDA website at http://www.hslda.org/hs/state/ca/affidavit/AffidavitInstructions.asp on or after October 2nd.
+For detailed instructions for filing the affidavit, go to the HSLDA website athttp://www.hslda.org/hs/state/ca/affidavit/AffidavitInstructions.asp.

 If a public school official were to contact you to see if your child is enrolled and in regular attendance at a private school, your responses should be courteous and professional.
 If they already have the name of your child, you can confirm that the child is enrolled and is in regular attendance in your private school.
 Otherwise, parent teachers of home-based private schools, as well as administrators of private school satellite programs (PSPs), should keep the names of their students and families confidential.